 That isn’t a real Laphroaig you just purchased

-Vietnam is a manufacturing: many famous brands produce most of their products in Vietnam.
+Vietnam is a manufacturing hub: many famous brands a lot of their products in Vietnam.
 This means lots of discount name-brand items — but also a problem with fake replicas.

 By fake replicas, we are not just referring to fake Gucci bags or North Face bags: we also mean copy-cat businesses and services, as diverse as restaurants, hotels, alcohol, and even airline booking websites.
 Even grains-of-rice can be contaminated with tiny plastic pellets.

 All of this copy-cat “entrepreneurship” is done shamelessly in full-view of the public.
 It is so pervasive that you can often see a whole row of copy-cat businesses neighbouring one-another, like the famous Bun Cha Dac Kim restaurant in Hanoi.